srbutler1/ai-foundry/README.md

 ```

 ## Need Help?
-Contact mailto:sbutler@walton.uark.edu or nhertlein@walton.uark.edu  for questions or assistance with the website.
+Contact sbutler@walton.uark.edu or nhertlein@walton.uark.edu  for questions or assistance with the website.

 ## Development Guidelines